 - Put water and kombu in a pot and let it sit for at least 30 minutes until the kombu softens.

-- Heat the pot over very low heat for about 10 minutes (for 2 servings).
-When small bubbles appear on the surface of the liquid, remove the kombu.
+- Heat the pot over very low heat for about 10 minutes or longer.
+When small bubbles start to appear on the surface, remove the kombu.

 - Increase the heat and bring the water (kombu dashi) to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 2 minutes.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 3 minutes.

-- Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
-Awase dashi, which is a combination of kombu dashi and bonito dashi, is ready.
+- Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
+Alternatively, if you don't mind a few fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Awase dashi, which combines kombu dashi and bonito dashi, is now ready.

 - Cut the cabbage into bite-sized pieces.
 Thinly slice the green onions.